Cesarbautista10/ISE_template_Pypip/README.md

 ## Files

 The following files are necessary for building the project.
-You need to configure:

 Create your file using a simple class as an example: